-Our four-legged friends are not only invited guests at many Sonoma County restaurants, some fine eateries now actually offer doggie menus.
-A biscuit and bowl of water is welcome, but a canine cheese pizza is wonderful.
+Our four-legged friends are not only invited guests at many Sonoma County restaurants, some fine eateries offer doggie treats, and a few feature special canine menus.
 Here’s where to get those tails wagging.

 Howard’s Station Café, Occidental